jasonmimick/mongodb-tools-operator/README.md

 ```bash
 kubectl apply -f my-mongodb-charts.yaml
 ```
-For testing you can to your new charts instance using `kubectl`
+For testing you can connect to your new charts instance using `kubectl`

 bash
 ```